CRISES IN THE CAPITALIST SYSTEM

 1. Depopulation and Loss of Human Life.

-The war resulted in massive loss of life among both soldiers and civilians.
+The war resulted in massive loss of lives among both soldiers and civilians.

 Deadly weapons, especially atomic bombs, caused extensive casualties.